The Sod Hut

 Its majestic Rocky Mountains gave Franz the idea that moving to Alberta was like living in Switzerland in the shadow of the Matterhorn.

 Here is what it looks like now in the Canadian Rockies.
-Except for a road and a few buildings the view has not changed much in a 5,000 years.
+Except for a road and a few buildings the view has not changed much in 5,000 years.

 Many Geologists claim The Canadian Rocky Mountains are over billion years old.
 They are stupid.
 Any Bible Scholar will tell you that the earth is only 8,000 years old.
 They are even more stupid.